 Free Deferral to a Future Term

-Accepted students who are unable to attend SNHU for the Fall 2020 intake will have the opportunity to defer their acceptance to a future term of their choice without being required to pay an additional application fee, resubmit their application, or resubmit any application materials.
+Accepted students who are unable to attend for the semester to which they applied will have the opportunity to defer their acceptance to a future term of their choice without being required to pay an additional application fee, resubmit their application, or resubmit any application materials.
 Accepted students must enroll within one year of the term indicated on the original acceptance offer.
-Students who have already submitted financial documents should contact their admission counselor or firstname.lastname@example.org to determine if new financial documents will need to be submitted.
+Students who have already submitted financial documents should contact their admission counselor or email@example.com to determine if new financial documents will need to be submitted.

 While SNHU continues to require official transcripts and academic documents for full admission, some applications may be considered for a limited admission based on unofficial transcripts.
 SNHU will now offer “Accept, Evaluation Pending” (AEP) to applicants who meet our admission criteria and submit unofficial (scanned) academic documents and the applicants is eligible for AEP admission consideration.

 An official transcript(or attested copy) showing degree conferral must be provided to SNHU by the end of the first term at SNHU or the student will be unable to continue in their degree program.
 Official transcripts are issued by the institution in a sealed and stamped envelope.

 The official copy must include appropriate authentication or verification based on the institution’s country and SNHU’s requirements.
 Until the official transcript is received, the student will not be able to register for a second semester of study.
 Extremely extenuating circumstances will be reviewed in a case by case situation if necessary, and may require additional documentation to satisfy this requirement.
 Discrepancies between the unofficial and official documents may be grounds for dismissal from SNHU.